hashtek-mc/hashgui/README-en.md

 `ℹ️` See [Action](https://helpch.at/docs/1.8/index.html?org/bukkit/event/block/Action.html) enum (from `org.bukkit`).

-### HashGUIManager
+### HashGuiManager

-In order to make click & interaction handlers working, you need to create an instance of `HashGUIManager` at the root of your plugin and give this instance to your custom item build.
+In order to make click & interaction handlers working, you need to create an instance of `HashGuiManager` at the root of your plugin and give this instance to your custom item build.

 **Example:**